|Abbreviation||FT / PT|

 |MA||FT / PT|

-The Master of Arts in the field of Literary and Cultural Studies (MALCS) programme introduces students to a wide range of theoretical, literary and filmic texts, exploring historical and contemporary issues related to modernity and globalisation.
-The programme consists of seven courses and a dissertation or equivalent project, and will be offered in a full-time (one year) or part-time (two years) modes.
-It adopts an interdisciplinary approach, with all courses largely shaped by critical and cultural theory, looking at texts such as film and literature through the perspectives of post-structuralism, deconstruction, psychoanalysis, phenomenology, feminism, Marxism, and post-colonial criticism.
-Students are encouraged to pursue either a literary and cultural studies stream, or a film and cultural studies stream within the Programme.
-At the end of their coursework, students are expected to complete individual projects which contribute to the body of knowledge in liberal-studies and humanistic inquiry.
+The Master of Arts in the field of Literary and Cultural Studies (MA) programme introduces students to a wide range of theoretical, literary and filmic texts, exploring historical and contemporary issues related to modernity and globalisation.
+The programme consists of seven courses and a capstone experience (dissertation/ portfolio/ individual project), and will be offered in a full-time (one year) or part-time (two years) modes.
+It adopts an interdisciplinary approach, with all courses largely shaped by critical and cultural theory, looking at texts such as film and literature through the perspectives of post-structuralism, deconstruction, psychoanalysis, phenomenology, feminism, postmodernism, Marxism, post-colonial and eco-criticism.
+Students are encouraged to take courses with emphasis in LITERARY AND CULTURAL STUDIES, or with emphasis in FILM/SCREEN STUDIES.
+At the end of their coursework, students are expected to complete a capstone experience which contributes to the body of knowledge in liberal-studies and humanistic inquiry.

 The course has the following objectives:

-1. To broaden and deepen students' knowledge of cultural theories and different approaches in literary, film and cultural studies.
+1. To broaden and deepen students' knowledge of cultural theories and different approaches in comparative-literature, film and cultural studies.

 2. To cultivate critical thinking through engagement with key debates in literary, film and cultural studies.